jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

   0)
 ```

-This will look for the inter most paired brackets and counts the characters up to this point otherwise it leaves the index at 0.
+This will look for the innermost paired brackets and counts the characters up to this point otherwise it leaves the index at 0.
 After this it picks out the block to evaluate using:

 ```
 ToEval: REGEX_Replace([Field1], ".{" + ToString(I) + "}(\([^)]+\)|[^(]+).*", "$1")
 ```

 This will either be the entire expression of the inner most bracket.
-Within this bracket it then either picks the first 2 values and the operator or if in addition first move (denoted by `#1` being true), it hunts for the first plus:
+Within this bracket, it then either picks the first 2 values and the operator or if in addition first move (denoted by `#1` being true), it hunts for the first `+`:

 ```
 Ex: REGEX_Replace(Substring([ToEval],Index), "(\(?\d+ [[*+] \d+\)?).*","$1")